This post may contain affiliate links.

-- Lightly sand “fake wood” surfaces to help with adhesion, then use a damp rag to wipe off dust.
+- Optional: Lightly sand “fake wood” surfaces to help with adhesion, then use a damp rag to wipe off dust.

 - Tape off and/or cover with plastic everything you don't want to get paint on.

 - Paint all woodwork with bonding primer, including both “fake” wood and sanded solid wood.
 (If you're painting your walls as well, you can paint them with the same primer to save time.)

 - Use a paint sprayer (preferable) or a high-density foam roller to paint cabinets and woodwork with as many coats of paint as necessary.
 Be sure to follow the instructions on the paint can for proper temperature and drying time between coats.